NathanLc/til/vim.md

 ```
 `Ctrl-x` will put vim in completion mode and `Ctrl-o` serves as the omni completion.

+### Hide search highlightning
+You can hide the text highlight temporarily by entering `:noh` in normal mode.
+Pressing `n` or looking for another pattern (or something of that flavour) will automatically start again the highlight.
+If you want to disable it completely: `set nohlsearch`.

 ### List registers
 It can be useful sometimes after deleting or yanking text to check what can be pasted.
 You can do so in normal mode by entering: